AIR-THU/DAIR-V2X/README.md

 - OpenDAIR-V2X: An open-sourced framework for supporting the research on  vehicle-to-everything autonomous driving.

 ## News <a name="news"></a>
+* [2025.01] 🔥 We will hold 2nd MEIS Workshop at CVPR2025.
+More information will be [MEIS Workshop](https://coop-intelligence.github.io/).
+We will call for paper and hold three challenges.
+* [2025.01] 🔥 We have released v1.0 code for UniV2X at [here](https://github.com/AIR-THU/UniV2X).
+* [2024.12] Our [UniV2X](https://arxiv.org/abs/2404.00717) has been accepted by AAAI2025.
+UniV2X is the first end-to-end framework that unifies all vital modules as well as diverse driving views into a network for cooperative autonomous driving.
+* [2024.10] We held 1st cooperative intelligence workshop at ECCV2024.
+More information is [MAAS Workshop](https://coop-intelligence.github.io/eccv2024/).
-* [2024.09] 🔥 Our [V2X-Gaph](https://github.com/AIR-THU/V2X-Graph) has been accepted by NeurIPs2024!
+* [2024.09] Our [V2X-Gaph](https://github.com/AIR-THU/V2X-Graph) has been accepted by NeurIPs2024!
 V2X-Graph.
 V2X-Graph is the first interpretable and end-to-end learning framework for cooperative motion forecasting.
-* [2024.07] 🔥 Our CTCE[https://arxiv.org/abs/2408.10531] has been accpeted by ITSC2024!
+* [2024.07] Our CTCE[https://arxiv.org/abs/2408.10531] has been accpeted by ITSC2024!
 CTCE is a novel sequential framework for cooperative perception.
-* [2024.04] Our [UniV2X](https://arxiv.org/abs/2404.00717) available on arXiv.
-UniV2X is the first end-to-end framework that unifies all vital modules as well as diverse driving views into a network for cooperative autonomous driving.
-Code will be [here](https://github.com/AIR-THU/UniV2X).
 * [2024.03] Our new Dataset RCooper, a real-world large-scale dataset for roadside cooperative perception, has been accepted by CVPR2024!
 Please follow [RCooper](https://github.com/AIR-THU/DAIR-RCooper) for the latest news.
 * [2024.01] Our [QUEST](https://arxiv.org/abs/2308.01804) has been been accpeted by ICRA2024.
 * [2023.10] We have released the code for [V2X-Seq-SPD](https://github.com/AIR-THU/DAIR-V2X) and [V2X-Seq-TFD](https://github.com/AIR-THU/DAIR-V2X-Seq).